-Icons: of the Native Northeast: Works by Ahchipaptunhe
+Icons of the Native Northeast: Works by Ahchipaptunhe

 In this body of work, I use sacred numerology from my indigenous ancestry while also expressing important historical moments and acts through geometric forms.